 Sometimes, it’s just being an adult that’s bumming him out.
 A full size arcade game cabinet loaded with all of the best classic video games from the height of the arcade era might help him escape back to the glory days of childhood for a minute.
 Or he might just disappear into a black hole in the basement for the next six months.

 Many a midlife crisis is brought on by a feeling of crushing existential boredom — the feeling that life is unbelievably dull and that’s never going to change.
 Not tomorrow, not the next day…never.
 For someone suffering from this particular form of midlife torture, just getting out and doing something that tricks the primitive lizard brain into thinking it might die at any moment might be enough to shake a few brain cells loose (in a good way).
 Ideas for adventure gifts are virtually endless.
 Skydiving and bungee jumping are classic choices that you can find just about anywhere — if they have the stomach for it.
 For speed freaks, NASCAR offers a variety of in-car experiences from ride-alongs to the chance to get behind the wheel and take on some of the most famous race tracks in the US.
-And if you’re stumped for ideas, Cloud 9 Living offers a long list of adventure experiences in various locations.

 A vacation is another tried and true midlife crisis remedy.
 But it’s important to respect the opportunity for your recipient-in-crisis to choose his own destination.
 One despairing soul may want to sit by the pool for a month at a resort in Cancun, another may want to go yurt-hopping through Mongolia.
 He can do either one with an Airbnb gift card (yes, really).